v-rajagt/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 ## View installed apps
 View a list of all apps installed on your device.
 The **Installed apps** page lists the following details about each app:

 * Name: The name of the app.
-Available apps include a link to the **App details** page.
+Optional apps include a link to the **App details** page.
 * Assignment type: How the app is assigned and made available to you.
 * Publisher: The name of the developer or company that distributed the app.
 A publisher is typically a software vendor or your organization.
 * Date Published: The date that the app was made available to download.
 Publish date could show an app’s initial release or an app’s most recent update.